-Homelessness, amongst 16-17 year olds, is primarily caused by family breakdown.
+Homelessness amongst 16-17 year olds is primarily caused by family breakdown.
 A significant number of young people are living in challenging conditions, and are exposed to a number of high risk behaviours.
 These young people can end up in crises, in and out of temporary or inappropriate housing and not managing to cope.
-Without sufficient support, a lack of stability can lead to problems becoming entrenched, and with new issues emerging.
-As young people transition as care leavers many end up homeless, unemployed and not in secure accommodation.
-Subsequently, the risks and costs associated with homelessness start to rise.
+As young people transition as care leavers, many end up homeless, unemployed and not in secure accommodation.

-Five accommodation strands were developed during the project: Short Stays residential service and Boarding School places for young people on the edge of care; 24hr Intensive Supported Accommodation service and Foyer provision for vulnerable 16-25 year olds at risk of homelessness; and a Staying Close option for young people leaving residential care.
+Five accommodation strands have been developed during the project: Short Stays residential service and Boarding School places for young people on the edge of care, 24hr Intensive Supported Accommodation service and Foyer provision for vulnerable 16-25 year olds at risk of homelessness, and a Staying Close option for young people leaving residential care.

 Calderdale received further funding under Wave Two of the DfE’s innovation project, for a project on teenage pregnancy.